- Boil the jug and hand sanitize the area you are about to cut open.

 Total substrate weight = 13.8 Kgs of 50/50 substrate

-This mushroom spawn is made from 100% rye grains and is well suited to New Zealand conditions including growing outside all through winter.
-This one is from a remote island at the top of the north island and I am convinced it is the best culture of Pleurotus pulmonarius native available hands down.
-It is nothing like the import or the strain found on the mainland of NZ.
+This mushroom spawn is made from 100% organic grains and is sold in an OXO biodegradable bag* and is well suited to New Zealand conditions including growing outside all through winter.
+It is nothing like the import, the strain found on the mainland, or anything sold currently.

 The first serious research for the sale of this strain was: